|Nutrition Facts (per serving)|

 Pfeffernusse cookies are a spicy, fragrant cookie perfect for Christmas.
 The essential ingredient is, surprisingly, the black pepper, which combines with the rest of the spices and the molasses for a truly unique taste.
 It may look like a lot of spices when you're baking these up, but the combination is, we promise, perfect.
 And, since they are vegan, you can feel extra good about treating yourself and the environment well for the holidays when you make your vegan Christmas cookies.

-- Egg replacer for 1 egg (I like Ener-g or Bob's Red Mill brand)
+Egg replacer for 1 egg, such as Ener-g or Bob's Red Mill, made according to package instructions

 Gather the ingredients.